-At present - following the latest admissions since the 12th Assembly in Prague, November 2017 - the European Association of Cultural Researchers e.V.
+At present - following the latest admissions in 2019 - the European Association of Cultural Researchers e.V.
 (ERICarts Network) counts ca. 110 members in 35 countries in Europe and other parts of the world.

 During the last 25 years many of the Association's members have been involved as authors and experts in the "Compendium of Cultural Policies & Trends".
 Our current President acts as Treasurer of the newly founded Compendium Association.

 In principle, the General Assembly of the Association has the right to set additional guidelines or criteria for the definition of the status of members and for their election.
 In the absence of such regulations, applications for membership in the ERICarts Network can be made without formal requirements (except a meaningful CV); they may be sent by ordinary mail or e-mail to the Secretary General, who will then forward them to the Board for approval.
-The 2015 Assembly in Wroclaw/Poland decided that membership fees may be introduced if these are needed to sustain the Association (however, until 2018 the Board did not yet specify such such obligations).
+The 2015 Assembly in Wroclaw/Poland decided that membership fees may be introduced if these are needed to sustain the Association; the 2019 Assembly in Paris confirmed this decision and empowered the Board to specify such such obligations.

 According to a survey carried out among our members in 2005, a large majority of the respondents saw the main function of the Association in its status as the founder and active partner of the ERICarts Institute, which would include e.g. taking up members' ideas for new projects or suggesting experts for ERICarts project teams.
 In addition, activities that could help:

 - to promote scientific and cultural cooperation in Europe and with the Southern Hemisphere;

 - to improve methodologies for comparative cultural research; and

 - to empower members to participate in each other's research projects and to conduct similar exchanges

 were seen as priority areas in the work of the Association.